 The Science Behind Burrata’s Texture

-When pondering does burrata melt well, the answer isn’t a simple yes or no. Unlike firmer cheeses like mozzarella or cheddar, burrata doesn’t melt in the traditional sense.
+When pondering “Does burrata melt” well, the answer isn’t a simple yes or no. Unlike firmer cheeses like mozzarella or cheddar, burrata doesn’t melt in the traditional sense.
 Its unique structure—a mozzarella shell encasing a creamy stracciatella core—means it softens and oozes rather than fully liquefying.

+So, does burrata melt completely when heated?
+Not quite.
 When exposed to heat, the outer layer of burrata can become warm and pliable, while the creamy interior retains its luscious texture.
 This makes burrata ideal for use as a finishing touch on hot dishes.
 For example, placing it on a freshly baked pizza or a hot plate of pasta allows it to gently soften, adding a luxurious creaminess to the dish without losing its integrity.

 Creative Ways to Serve Burrata